-We work together to provide (targeted) support to small businesses in the Greater Kalamazoo area.
+We work together to provide (targeted) support to small businesses in the Greater Kalamazoo area. test

 Alliances among resources assures that support is made available to local small businesses so they become major employers in Greater Kalamazoo Organizational structure: Informal, no nonprofit status necessary currently.
 By meeting regularly we keep all our members/partners current and up-do-date while trying to break through some of the challenges that our small businesses encounter.